 A person (other than an individual, estate, trust, charity, public institution, municipality, or government) that meets the following conditions:

-- It does not distribute or make available any of its income for the personal benefit of any proprietor, member, or shareholder, unless the proprietor, member, or shareholder is a club, a society, or an association that has, as its primary purpose and function, the promotion of amateur athletics in Canada.
+- Does not distribute or make available any of its income for the personal benefit of any proprietor, member, or shareholder, unless the proprietor, member, or shareholder is a club, a society, or an association that has, as its primary purpose and function, the promotion of amateur athletics in Canada.

 Public service body

 A charity, non-profit organization, municipality, university, public college, school authority, or hospital authority.

 A non-profit organization or prescribed government organization whose percentage of government funding is at least 40% of its total revenue.

 Charitable organizations, public foundations, or private foundations that are created and resident in Canada must use their resources for charitable activities and have charitable purposes that fall into one or more of the following categories:

 - Advancement of education;